 - Reduced overtime expense by automatically excluding any employees who must be paid overtime

-- Reduced payroll errors by having the system keep better track of who has worked and for how long
+- Fewer payroll errors by having the system keep better track of who has worked and for how long

 - Reduced turnover and training costs by ensuring that employees are paid fairly and accurately

-- The vendors being evaluated can help you quantify these expected savings, allowing you to set a realistic budget and compare the costs with the estimate of the value you will gain.
+- The vendors being evaluated can help you quantify these expected savings.
+This allows you to set a realistic budget and compare costs with the estimate of the value you will gain.

 Experience and References